beansai/beans-tutorials/beans-route/callback-configs/README.md

    - a driver scans a barcode or a label
    - the system, given the barcode or a label, could not find any matching list item
    - the system would create this callback **and wait for the response**
-   - the system would attempt to process the content received from the callback response
+   - the system would attempt to process the content received from the callback response in either one of the following
-      - "list" of items
+      - list of items
+      ```json
+      {
+        "item": [
+          {
+            "address": "3365 Deer Valley Rd, Antioch, CA 94531",
+            "trackingId": "C123456",
+            ... snipped for brevity
+          },
+          ... snipped for brevity
+        ]
+      }
+      ```
-      - or a single item
+      - a single item
+      ```json
+      {
+        "address": "3365 Deer Valley Rd, Antioch, CA 94531",
+        "trackingId": "C123456",
+        ... snipped for brevity
+      }
+      ```

    - if the item(s) received are valid, they would be created or updated
       - which itself would generate a Item callback if enabled, **asynchronously**
       - if the system could not safely handled the response, then, the callback response would be logged, and the system would return with failed label error